shreyassingh96/hospital-react-main/README.md

-Health Management System
+#Health Management System
-The Health Management System is a web application that allows nurses and patients to manage and track vital signs and medical conditions.
+#The Health Management System is a web application that allows nurses and patients to manage and track vital signs and medical conditions.
 It also provides a platform for communication between the two parties.

-Table of Contents
+#Table of Contents
 Installation
 Usage
 Features
 Technologies

-Contributing
-License
-Installation
+#Installation
 To install and run this project locally, follow these steps:

 Clone this repository.